stroucki/venti-streamchunk/README.md

 Venti is a write-once read-many object storage system, where the keys are the SHA1 hash of the value (data) itself.
 It was developed as part of the Plan9 operating system.
-A port to unix system exists.
+A port to unix systems exists.

 Plan9's venti, even though it has several bad design decisions, has proven itself in my environment to be a safe, archival, WORM